Rhenia Island, Mykonos – A Hidden Paradise

 After enjoying the warm Mediterranean sky, you could view the ruins of the ancient Christian churches and the Greek temples, as well as warriors’ burial stones from thousands of years ago.
 But, it is not only archaeological sites worth exploring in Rhenia.
 You may even admire scenic 20th-century chapels that offer pristine views of the sea and the rest of the Cyclades.

 All that aside, let’s not forget that Rhenia is a breath away from Delos and its profound energetic appeal.
 This means that Rhenia is perfect for spiritual practices, ranging from meditation to yoga.
 The best part of it all?
 Chances are you will have the entire island all by yourself!
 Worst case scenario?
 There are a few more people scattered throughout the island.
-Not even close to the overwhelming crowds in Mykonos, though.
+Not even close to the overwhelming crowds in Mykonos town, though.

 Kinglike, the driving force behind this boutique luxury travel agency, brings a deep-rooted real estate expertise to curate exceptional villa rentals in Greece and Italy, with personal concierge services in Mykonos, Paros, Antiparos, and Tuscany.
 Each villa property reflects their personal admiration, ensuring guests a one-stop-shop experience that meticulously tends to every detail of their villa vacation.
 Read more about Kinglike